hphelion/documentation/devplatform/1.2/windows/windows_glazier_reference_guide.md

     - (optional) Windows product key; leave empty if you're using a VL Windows iso with a KMS server

 --use-volume-license
     - (optional) Specifies that you are using a Windows volume license.
-If this is specified, there's no need to specify --product-key (means you are using Windows VL)
+If this is specified, there is no need to specify --product-key (means you are using Windows VL)

 --os-network-id
     - OpenStack network id used for building the OpenStack image.
 Can be found